Dave Ramsey says this is what you need to do in order to retire off of a $3 million nest egg

 © Rick Diamond/Getty Images)

 Dave Ramsey is a well-known American personal finance mentor, author, and radio host famous for his strict, no-nonsense approach to money management.
 He built his reputation on encouraging debt elimination, living within one’s means, and using cash in day-to-day life.
 A huge part of his career is The Ramsey Show, a radio program where listeners call in to ask advice on issues ranging from debt and budgeting to retirement planning and investing.
-The show blends practical advice with solid financial guidance.
+The show blends practical guidance with genuinely personal stories.

 The Call